 PHYS 220 Introduction to Relativity and Quantum Physics with Lab Study of light, special relativity, and quantum physics with applications.
 PHYS-152 and MATH-113.
 (MATH-214 & 240 recommended.)
 All course prerequisites must be met with a minimum grade of C-.

 PHYS 270 Nonlinear Dynamics and Chaos Dynamical systems are mathematical objects used to model phenomena of natural and social phenomena whose state changes over time.
 Nonlinear dynamical systems are able to show complicated temporal, spatial, and spatiotemporal behavior.
 They include oscillatory and chaotic behaviors and spatial structures including fractals.
 Students will learn the basic mathematical concepts and methods used to describe dynamical systems.
 Applications will cover many scientific disciplines, including physics, chemistry, biology, economics, and other social sciences.
 Appropriate for Math or Physics Majors.
-Either MATH 305 or this course, but not both, may be counted towards the major in mathematics.
 MATH-113 All course prerequisites must be met with a minimum grade of C-.

 PHYS 340 Classical Dynamics with Lab Study of classical dynamics emphasizing physical reasoning and problem solving.
 The Newtonian, Lagrangian, and Hamiltonian formulations are discussed, and applications are made to planetary motion, oscillations, stability, accelerating reference frames, and rigid body motion.
 PHYS-152 and MATH-280 All course prerequisites must be met with a minimum grade of C-.

 PHYS 360 Thermal Physics with Lab Introduction to thermal physics with emphasis on a statistical approach to the treatment of thermodynamic properties of bulk material.
+PHYS-360 will not be offered in 2024 spring term.
 PHYS-220.
 (MATH-280 recommended.)
 All course prerequisites must be met with a minimum grade of C-.

 PHYS 370 Electronics and Electromagnetism with Lab Basic concepts of analog and digital electronics are taught along with intermediate level electrostatics and electrodynamics.
 Mathematical topics include introductory vector calculus and field theory.
 The laboratory portion emphasizes circuit analysis, measurement technique, and the skillful use of modern digital instrumentation.
 PHYS-220 and co-enrollment in or completion of MATH-280.
 All course prerequisites must be met with a minimum grade of C-.